The Best Way to Easily Skyrocket Spelling Fluency

 I was wrong.

 Five principles rule over 90% of the English language.
-So it makes sense that students who are most successful in spelling are those that understand the rules.
+So it makes sense that students who are most successful in spelling are those who understand the rules.

 However, there are rule breakers.
 And not every rule can be taught at once.
 Students need a method for learning words that either break rules they’ve learned or follow rules they’ve yet to learn.